sagartikmani313/car-prices-prediction/README.md

 # car-prices-prediction
-A flask based application to predict Car selling prices made with the help of Machine Learning
+A Python based application to predict Car selling prices made with the help of Machine Learning